Lavainmc/EnderHunt/README.md

 # ZeroHunter
 Final ManHunt Game plugin for Minecraft Spigot.

-Using "/zerohunter help" get command helper
+Using "/zerohunter help" get command helpe

 In Early Development stage.

-Automatic start requires installing GameQueuer(Also mine and is an unpublished plugin) plugin.
+Automatic start requires installing GameQueuer(Also mine and is an unpublished plugin).